pyglet/pyglet/README.md

 ## Contact

 pyglet is developed by many individual volunteers, and there is no central point of contact.
-If you have a question about developing with pyglet, or you wish to contribute, please join the [mailing list] or the [discord] channel.
+If you have a question about developing with pyglet, or you wish to contribute, please join the [mailing list] or the [discord] server.

 For legal issues, please contact [Alex Holkner](mailto:Alex.Holkner@gmail.com).